CODEPhylo/phylospec/website/src/lib/content/index.md

 ### Ecosystem of tools

-A shared modeling language allows to break the existing barriers between ecosystems, such that we can build and build upon shared tools.
+A shared modeling language allows us to break the existing barriers between ecosystems, such that we can build upon shared tools.
 This decreases duplicate development efforts.

 Examples of tools include GUIs, IDE extensions, MCPs, automatic model selectors, model visualization, simulators, model validation, benchmark suites, or code-gen libraries.

 ### Simplify research

-Researches benefit from easier access to the existing inference engines without having to learn all the intricacies of the  different ecosystems.
+Researchers benefit from easier access to the existing inference engines without having to learn all the intricacies of the different ecosystems.

 Educators can teach unified workshops using community-built teaching material.